 - Cost

-WordPress is free, but remember that hosting costs, premium themes, and plugins can add up.
+WordPress is free, but remember that plugins, premium themes, and costs can add up.
 It’s a “you get what you pay for” scenario.

 Support and Resources

 Both platforms have decent support.
-WordPress boasts a strong communi y and tons of tutorials.
+WordPress boasts a strong community and tons of tutorials.
 You might find yourself on forums looking for answers or browsing YouTube for that one weird glitch fix.

 Yola, while more straightforward, offers direct customer support.
 So, if you have a problem, it’s like having a trusty friend to help you.